cogrow4/caelestia/README.md

 ~/.local/share/caelestia/install.fish
 ```

-> **Warning**
+> [!WARNING]
-> The install script creates symlinks to the config files.
-Do not move or remove the repository after installation.
+> The install script symlinks all configs into place, so you CANNOT
+> move/remove the repo folder once you run the install script.
+If
+> you do, most apps will not behave properly and some (e.g. Hyprland)
+> will fail to start completely.
+I recommend cloning the repo to
+> `~/.local/share/caelestia`.
 ### Installation Options

 The install script includes several options: